henrychris/obsidian-softwareeng/04-languages-and-frameworks/NestJs/Notes.md

 # Setup
 I created a new project with: `nest new project-name --strict`.
 The strict flag creates a project with strict Typescript config.

 I used `nest g resource [resource-name]` to create a new resource.
 A resource is an entity we wish to perform CRUD operations on.
 This command creates a controller, service, entity, dto, test files and module for the resource, in a folder named after said resource.
+The generation of test files highlights the importance of [[03-concepts/Unit Testing]] and [[03-concepts/Integration Testing]] in development.
 The module is also added to the `AppModule`.

 I prefer to change the main.ts file to use callbacks, instead of await-ing when starting the application.
 This way, I can log the application URL.